mohdfareed/bluetooth-dos-classifier/README.md

 - `data/capture.csv`

-The data was captured using the following devices:
+The data was captured with the following devices connected via Bluetooth:

 - Headphones
 - AirPods